 She has over 15 years’ experience working in the Client Services Department with Coca-Cola, Empresas Polar, Ford and Daimler Chrysler among others.
 She has generated communication strategies and implemented them through different channels, leading communication projects with a local and global focus for Bacardi, Sab Miller and Laboratorios Abbott in Mexico, England and throughout Latin America.

-Senior Director of the Consumer Engagement Area at LLORENTE & CUENCA Portugal
+Director of the Consumer Engagement Area at LLORENTE & CUENCA Portugal

 She has worked in several different business sectors including banking, distribution, the auto industry, retail, telecommunications, transport and services.
 She has over 15 years’ professional experience managing communication for brands within multinational advertising firms like Grey, Leo Burnett, Lintas and Young & Rubicam.
 She also set up a project to create local content: Lisbon South Bay, a blog dedicated to life on the south bank of the Tagus River.
 Marlene holds a degree in Public Relations and Advertising from the Instituto Superior Novas Profissões and a Postgraduate in Marking and International Business from INDEG-ISCTE.